lee291/weather-app/README.md

 # Weather App

-The Weather App is a simple web application that provides real-time weather information for various cities.
+The Weather App is a web application that provides real-time weather information for various cities.
 It fetches weather data from the OpenWeatherMap API and displays the current temperature in Fahrenheit, weather description, and humidity for the specified city.

 ## Features